-The Council uses Capita Asset Services, Treasury solutions as its external treasury management advisors.
+The Council uses Sector as its external treasury management advisors.

 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.